Underclass: Characteristics

 The underclass is located by a collection of identifying characteristics, such as high levels of joblessness, out-of-wedlock births, crime, violence, substance abuse, and high school dropout rates.
 The underclass harbors these traits to a greater degree than the general population, and other classes more specifically.

-Joel Rogers and James Wright identify four general themes by which these characteristics are organized within academic and journalistic accounts of the underclass: economic, social-psychological, behavioral, and ecological (spatial concentration).
+Joel Rogers and James D. Wright identify four general themes by which these characteristics are organized within academic and journalistic accounts of the underclass: economic, social-psychological, behavioral, and ecological (spatial concentration).

 Economic characteristics

 The economic dimension is the most basic and least contested theme of the underclass – the underclass is overwhelmingly poor.
 The underclass experiences high levels of joblessness, and what little employment its members hold in the formal economy is best described as precarious labor.
-However, it is important to note that simply being poor is not synonymous with being part of the underclass.
+However, simply being poor is not synonymous with being part of the underclass.
 The underclass is persistently poor and, for most definitions, the underclass live in areas of concentrated poverty.
 Some scholars, such as Ricketts and Sawhill, argue that being poor is not a requirement for underclass membership, and thus there are individuals who are non-poor members of the underclass because they live in "underclass areas" and embody other characteristics of the underclass, such as being violent, criminal, and anti-social (e.g., gang leaders).